potassco/benchmark-tool/docs/getting_started/bgen/templates.md

 ## Run Templates

 Run templates define how each benchmark instance is executed.
-During script generation, references within the template (e.g., `run.file`) are replaced with corresponding values.
+During script generation, references within the template (e.g., `run.files`) are replaced with corresponding values.

 The following references are available: